Reinstatement & Re-Enrollment

 - A letter from a member of the Denison teaching faculty, sent directly to the Registrar, which assesses your readiness to return to Denison.
 The faculty member should respond to the following prompt:

 - Please comment upon the applicant’s academic plan to return to good standing and completing his or her degree at Denison.
 The Academic Standing Board is particularly interested in your assessment of the applicant’s understanding of, and ability to achieve, the steps needed to return to good standing and complete his or her remaining requirements for graduation within the time frame he or she has indicated.
 If you feel able to comment upon other aspects of their overall plan for returning to Denison, feel free to comment upon that as well.

 - Completed Deficiency Points Worksheet.

 - If you believe that physical or mental health issues were an important factor leading to your suspension, please submit documentation regarding (a) the treatment you received from health care professionals while you were away from Denison, and (b) your readiness to return to full time studies at Denison.
 Submit your responses to the prompts, transcript(s), deficiency points worksheet (if applicable), and have your faculty letter sent, to:

 100 W. College St., Granville, OH 43023

-Any time a student has left the University for reasons of administrative action, he or she must be readmitted by the Vice President of Student Development or designee.
-Students who have been dismissed for conduct reasons must show that he or she has complied with the imposed sanctions and provide evidence that he or she is ready to return to this community as a productive citizen.
+Any time a student has left the University for reasons of administrative action, they must be readmitted by the Vice President of Student Life or designee.
+Students who have been dismissed for conduct reasons must show that they have complied with the imposed sanctions and provide evidence that they are ready to return to this community as a productive citizen.

 Students who have withdrawn for medical reasons need to show improvement/stabilization of the medical issues and provide professional documentation regarding their health and the factors/treatments about which Denison medical personnel should be aware.